ljvmiranda921/ljvmiranda921.github.io/life/_posts/2021-09-21-build-earn-play.md

 thinking](https://en.wiktionary.org/wiki/blue-sky_thinking#English),
 and doing things just for fun!** We often get caught up with outcomes, taking the process for granted.
-Although I like achievements, too much fixation on output without the space for creativity and variety will inevitably burn me out.
+Although I like achievements, too much fixation on output without the space for creativity and variety will inevitably tire me out.

 ![](/assets/png/flourishing/play.png){:width="640px"}